 Emergency loans are frequently associated with the workplace, in which you request an advance on future earnings or on accumulated vacation pay.
-If an employer offers such a program, this may be a viable alternative in some cases.
+If an employer offers such an option, this may be a viable alternative.

 Emergency loans can also be requested and withdrawn from funds that you have contributed to, such as a 401(k), an individual retirement account, a healthcare flexible spending account, or a similar account.

 Emergency loans are typically short-duration loans of between 30 and 90 days.
 The creditor, the borrower, and (if needed) the cosigner, should spell out the loan amount and loan terms clearly to ensure the emergency loan is good for all parties.